Sexual Harassment Assault Response and Prevention (SHARP)

 • Previously filed an Unrestricted Report with a signed DD Form 2910 (the Victim Reporting Preference Statement) for the same sexual assault

-When you file an Unrestricted Report, there will be an official investigation and command law enforcement will be notified.
+Filing a Unrestricted Report MUST be done in writing on DD2910 (Victim Reporting Preference Statement) with a SARC or a VA and signed.
 You can file an unrestricted report to a SARC, VA, law enforcement official, commander or health care personnel.
 When you file an unrestricted report, you are eligible for:

 • Medical treatment